 The trial, called STELLAR-001*, started in September 2018.

 *STELLAR = SelecTivE bLocking of compLement receptor C5AR to boost immune response and improve cancer outcomes

 The dose escalation part of the trial STELLAR-001 is expected to establish a recommended dose regimen of avdoralimab in combination with durvalumab in selected solid tumors.
-The extension cohort part will assess the safety and efficacy of the combination in patients with non-small cell lung cancer (NSCLC) or hepatocellular carcinoma (HCC) - about 40 patients per indication.
+The extension cohort part will assess the safety and efficacy of the combination in:

 - Patients with IO-pretreated NSCLC

 Based on the data from cohort expansions in NSCLC and IO-naïve HCC, the Company has made the decision to stop enrollment in STELLAR-001.